AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

+Eligibility does not by itself imply a job transition.
+Recruitment proceeds in a cycle of fixed simulation time.
+At the start of each cycle the available job list is refreshed.
+Each agent decides for itself whether to apply, and at most one application per agent takes effect in a given cycle.
+Applications satisfying the eligibility rule of Equation~\eqref{eq:occupation-eligibility} are reviewed by an AI-driven mayor agent, which evaluates the applicants for each position and selects suitable candidates from the content of their applications.
+Agents not selected remain unemployed for that cycle.
-The wage structure within our model is bifurcated into two distinct regimes: a static regime and a dynamic regime.
-Both regimes are modulated by the overall price trend index, $\bar{\text{PCR}}_{\text{overall}}$, as defined in Equation~\eqref{eq:pcr_overall}, which serves as a proxy for macroeconomic inflation or deflation, thereby adjusting nominal wages to reflect changes in the aggregate price level.

-The static wage regime applies to lower-tier occupations (Tiers 1-3).
-For an occupation $j$ in this category, the wage is determined by a predetermined base value, $w_0^{(j)}$, adjusted only by the price trend index.
-The wage at time $t$ is thus calculated as:
+The wage structure is bifurcated into a static and a dynamic regime, both modulated by the overall price index of Equation~\eqref{eq:pcr-overall} so that nominal wages reflect changes in the aggregate price level.
+The static regime applies to lower-tier occupations, whose wage scales a predetermined base value by the price index,

-This formulation ensures a stable and predictable income floor for foundational roles, insulated from the competitive pressures that characterize higher-tier labor markets.
+ensuring a stable and predictable income floor for foundational roles, insulated from the competitive pressures of higher-tier labor markets.
+The dynamic regime governs higher-tier occupations, whose wages respond also to the competitive landscape through the effective knowledge threshold,

-In contrast, the dynamic wage regime governs higher-tier occupations (Tiers 4-6).
-Wages in this regime are endogenous, responding not only to macroeconomic conditions but also to the competitive landscape of the labor market.
-This is captured by incorporating the effective knowledge threshold, $\widehat{H}_{\min}^{(j)}(t)$, which reflects the level of skill and expertise required to remain competitive in occupation $j$.